 We can also see ideals themselves as emergent properties, not only of biology, but of something primordial as well.
 It’s not an accidental whim of nature that human thought is rife with ideals: spiritual, political, romantic, health, intelligence, knowledge, sports… you name it!
 Ideals provide the direction for our actions, our self-actualization.
 Question: What are ideals an emergent property of?

 Let’s review: In biology, there is the concept of emergent properties where primary structures, processes and order, form a foundational pattern upon which more complex structures, processes and orders emerge.
 This principle is at work throughout Nature.
-The only primary ‘ideal’ I see in Nature is balance.
+Still deeper, I see balance serving as Nature’s fundamental ‘ideal’ or principle.
 This ‘ideal’ gives the impetus to maintain self-integrity for all phenomena.
 Likewise, Nature’s core ‘ideal’ of balance serves as the foundation out of which all human ideals emerge.
 (Whoa!
-That’s a big chunck to bite off, I’ll admit.
-Now, let’s bite of an even bigger one!)
+That’s a big chunk to bite off, I’ll admit.
+Now, let’s bite off an even bigger one!)

 The ‘how to’ of extinguishing the self

 We have finally come to the ‘how to’ part of extinguishing self.
 Chapter 71’s warning gives us a clue… To know yet to think that one does not know is best; Not to know yet to think that one knows will lead to difficulty.
 The question is how can one know and yet think one doesn’t?
 This really boils down to the depth of faith you have in names and words.
 The more faith you have in them, the further from the constant you will unavoidably be; as chapter 1 suggests, The name that can be named is not the constant name.